apache/druid/docs/api-reference/sql-api.md

   * `objectLines`: Returns newline-delimited JSON objects with the HTTP response header `Content-Type: text/plain`.
      Newline separation facilitates parsing the entire response set as a stream if you don't have a streaming JSON parser.
-     This format includes a trailer of one blank newline character so you can detect a truncated response.
+     This format includes a single trailing newline character so you can detect a truncated response.

   * `arrayLines`: Returns newline-delimited JSON arrays with the HTTP response header `Content-Type: text/plain`.
      Newline separation facilitates parsing the entire response set as a stream if you don't have a streaming JSON parser.
- This format includes a trailer of one blank newline character so you can detect a truncated response.
+ This format includes a single trailing newline character so you can detect a truncated response.

   * `csv`: Returns comma-separated values with one row per line.
 Sent with the HTTP response header `Content-Type: text/csv`.
      Druid uses double quotes to escape individual field values.
-For example a value with a comma returns `"A,B"`.
+For example, a value with a comma returns `"A,B"`.
      If the field value contains a double quote character, Druid escapes it with a second double quote character.
-     For example `foo"bar` becomes `foo""bar`.
+     For example, `foo"bar` becomes `foo""bar`.
-      This format includes a trailer of one blank newline character so you can detect a truncated response.
+      This format includes a single trailing newline character so you can detect a truncated response.

 * `header`: Boolean value that determines whether to return information on column names.
 When set to `true`, Druid returns the column names as the first row of the results.
 To also get information on the column types, set `typesHeader` or `sqlTypesHeader` to `true`.
 For a comparative overview of data formats and configurations for the header, see the [Query output format](#query-output-format) table.